Best Preschool Software in 2026

 Yes, most platforms help with compliance by digitally storing immunization records, staff certifications, and attendance logs.
 This makes it easier to produce required documentation during licensing visits.

-Switching can be seamless if the new vendor offers data migration support.
-Look for companies that provide dedicated onboarding specialists to help you transfer family data and train your staff.
+Switching can be seamless if the new vendor offers data migration support and dedicated onboarding specialists.
+Look for companies that provide tools to transfer family data and get your staff trained before go-live.

 Final thoughts